Section 3: Choosing Your Social Media Platform And Setting Up

 9. Maintain Consistency in Your Brand’s Voice, Image, and Tone

 You’ve probably figured out that adhering to your defined persona is critical.
-If a popular political commentator abruptly and dramatically switched parties, he or she would undoubtedly lose a lot of fans overnight.
-It would be best to be consistent in your ideas and how you present them to be memorable and trustworthy.
+For example, if a popular political commentator abruptly and dramatically switched parties, they would undoubtedly lose many fans overnight.
+Therefore, it would be best to be consistent in your ideas and present them to be memorable and trustworthy.

 I personally took some time to find the tone of voice that works best for your brand, but you can use personal branding guides to find the best fit for you.
 It is not as simple as saying, “I want to be funny,” because you must further develop your ideas to support your approach.